Visiting Marfa, Texas

 UGH I so badly wanted to check out Marfa’s beer garden with a giant tee-pee and school bus on the patio, but they’re only open from ‘spring break’ to Thanksgiving.
 We missed out on visiting but we got a peek of the top of the tee-pee, and I heard from the reviews that inside they’ve dug out the ground so you site low and stay cool in the summer.

-There’s also tons of other fun to explore at Planet Marfa, so don’t skip out if you visit Marfa in-season!
+There are also tons of other fun to explore at Planet Marfa, so don’t skip out if you visit Marfa in-season!
 PS: Order the nachos here, I’ve only heard great things.

 The Capri WEBSITE

 This is one bar and restaurant in Marfa, Texas that feels like a desert oasis.
 There’s a big event hall attached to a beautiful bar with the most eye-catching decorations.
 The drinks are high class and high-quality.
 We didn’t order any food, but I so wish he hadn’t just filled up on Food Shark.